DkCocto/kSDR/README.md

 # kSDR
-Simple Fast SDR receiver app with OpenGL
+Simple Fast SDR receiver app with OpenGL support

 I would like to present to your attention the kSDR application for working with popular SDR devices.